 Adding foods high in omega-3 fatty acids to your diet can relieve symptoms of depression.
 While scientists have not yet figured out exactly how these fatty acids affect mood, several studies have shown them to be useful in treating SAD.

-Foods with high levels of omega-3 fatty acids include tree nuts such as pecan, walnut, and macadamia, as well as seeds like chia and flax.
-One great way to increase intake of these nuts and seeds is to add them to a salad - like a beet salad with pecans.
-Nuts are also a common addition to many pies and other desserts for their popular flavor, while chia and flax seeds can be added to baked goods, like muffins and breads, for a delicious way to eat a serving.
+Foods with high levels of omega-3 fatty acids include tree nuts, such as pecan, walnut, and macadamia, as well as seeds, like chia and flax.
+One great way to increase intakes of these nuts and seeds is to add them to a salad - like this beet salad with pecans.
+Nuts are also a common addition to many pies and other desserts for their popular flavor, while chia and flax seeds can be added to puddings and baked goods, like muffins and breads.

 Symptoms of winter-onset SAD can also be reduced by eating foods high in vitamin D, according to several studies.
 This vitamin is sometimes known as the sunshine vitamin, because it is produced in the skin when exposed to sunlight.
-Since SAD has been linked to less sun, it may also be linked to a shortage of vitamin D in the body, so adding this essential vitamin to your diet can help shake off the low mood caused by SAD.
+Since SAD has been linked to a decreased sun exposure, it may also be linked to a shortage of vitamin D in the body.
+So, adding this essential vitamin to your diet can help shake off the low mood caused by SAD.

-Orangesare one of the most popular foods high in vitamin D, but another surprising source of the vitamin is soy.
+Oranges are one of the most popular foods naturally high in vitamin D, but another surprising source of the vitamin is soy.
 You can add soy to your diet by consuming any soy products.
 Add soymilk to your morning coffee, or have it with your cereal.
-Tofu is another popular and versatile soy product - use it in a tofu veggie stir fry with sacha inchi oil or as a substitute for eggs in a veggie scramble.
+Tofu is another popular and versatile soy product - use it in this tofu veggie stir fry with sacha inchi oil or as a substitute for eggs in a veggie scramble.

 These widely available foods can be purchased at nearly any grocery store around the world, making them an easy way to help deal with SAD.
-When the days begin to get shorter, be sure to stock up on these foods to help beat the winter blues.
+When the days begin to get shorter, be sure to stock up on these foods to beat the winter blues with more ease.

 - University of Maryland Medical Center, Depression